TASCer/hoa_insights_surpriseaz/docs/source/usage.rst

    $ uv run db-init.py

    This creates a "__database-setup__" log file located in the database directory.

 .. _run:

 Running Application
 -------------------

-To run the application, run the following from the package root directory:
+To start the application, execute the following command from the package root directory:

 .. code-block:: console